Jenni-Hawk/NLP_TopicModeling/README.md

   * After reviewing some initial bigrams, I did extend the stop word list for this algorithm

 #### Sentiment Analysis with VADER
-- Analyze how VADER is doing on applying sentiment to this polarizing conversation.
-Make sure its making sense.
 - [Applied to entire conversation and individual topic](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/5_Sentiment_Analysis.ipynb)
+- Analyzed how VADER was interpreting the conversation.
+From a human perspective were the negative and positive ratings making sense?

 #### Findings
 Check out the [presentation](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/NLP_Presentation.pdf)